 Team DSC® and the Swaback Partners team share the same philosophy that it is our duty to make sure the clients know exactly what they are getting before the first line is drawn.

 THE BUILDER IS KEY

 Builders like Desert Star Construction are critical in the design phase of a project because they can contribute to the detailing, which will ultimately reinforce efficient constructability of our designs.
 This is especially valuable when the projects are big in size.
-For this reason alone, we encourage the builder to join the design team early, and review preliminary drawings of the site plan, floor plan, elevations, roof plan, and sometimes even a ceiling plan.
+For this reason alone, we encourage the builder to join the design team early, and review preliminary drawings of the site plan, any 3d floor plans, elevations, roof plan, and sometimes even a ceiling plan.
 At this time we go through the budgeting and feasibility of materials and products we’d like to incorporate into our design to determine the real cost of our ideas as well as the skilled labor required to make it happen.
 I’d rather not design an intricate roof detail made of copper if the price of copper is off the charts or the engineering is too complicated.
 The builder provides access to this critical insight, which can ultimately affect our design choices.
+The builder can also have plenty of time to work out where he can get all his materials from, whether he uses reclaimed materials, a local hardware store or a website like Tradefix Direct.
 By the time we break ground, a builder like Team DSC® has had the opportunity to become familiar with the plans, so our designs can be implemented with limited surprises, in spite of the scale and ingenuity.

 COMMERCIAL VS. RESIDENTIAL